-The Central Grasslands Research Extension Center (CGREC) is in Kidder and Stutsman counties, N.D., (46° 42' 56'' N, 99° 27' 08'' W) in the Missouri Coteau ecoregion of the northern mixed-grass prairie.
-The herbaceous community is dominated by native coolseason grasses such as green needlegrass (Nassella viridula), western wheatgrass (Pascopyrum smithii) and needle-and-thread grass (Heterostipa comata).
+The Central Grasslands Research Extension Center (CGREC) is in North Dakota's Kidder and Stutsman counties (46° 42' 56" N, 99° 27' 08" W) in the Missouri Coteau ecoregion of the northern mixed-grass prairie.
+The herbaceous community is dominated by native cool-season grasses such as green needlegrass (Nassella viridula), western wheatgrass (Pascopyrum smithii) and needle-and-thread grass (Heterostipa comata).